willvincent/laravel-unique/README.md

 ## Testing

-The package includes a test suite covering 93% of the code, testing:
+The package includes a test suite with over 97% coverage of the code, testing:

 - Uniqueness on create and update
 - Suffix formats